 North Sydney Council provides kerbside recycling services to the local community.

-To complement these services, the NSW Government is commitment to reducing litter volume in NSW by 40% by 2020.
+To complement these services, the NSW Government is committed to reducing litter volume in NSW by 40% by 2020.

-Return and Earn helps reduce drink container litter, which in 2014-15 totalled about 160 million drink containers in our environment, costing the people of NSW millions of dollars to clean up.
+Return and Earn helps reduce drink container litter which in 2014-15 totalled around 160 million in our environment, costing NSW millions of dollars to clean up.
 Locate your nearest access point here Return and Earn - return points.

 Which containers can be refunded?